Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 Growth

-Although children require additional energy for growth, the contribution of growth to total energy needs is negligible except within the first few months of life.
-During the growth period energy is stored in the body as protein and lipids (5.5 and 9.5 kcal×g-1, respectively).
-Assuming a 50-70% efficiency of energy utilization for growth (depending on the proportion of energy stored as lipids) growth would contribute 2 to 4% of daily energy requirements in adolescents despite a major growth spurt (16).
+Although children require additional energy to support growth, the contribution of growth to total energy requirements is minimal, except during the first few months of life.
+Throughout the growth period, energy is deposited in the body primarily as protein and lipids, with energy densities of 5.5 and 9.5 kcal·g⁻¹, respectively.
+Assuming an energy utilisation efficiency of 50–70% for growth, depending on the proportion of energy stored as lipids, growth contributes only 2–4% of daily energy requirements in adolescents, even during periods of rapid growth (16).

-During adolescence, the relative increase in FM is 13 % in girls while the levels in boys decrease by 4 %.
-Adolescent boys have on average 20 kg more FFM than girls.
-These changes in body composition explain that EE at rest and during physical activity in boys becomes much higher than in girls at similar total BW.
+During adolescence, the relative increase in FM is approximately 13% in females, whereas males experience a 4% decrease.
+On average, adolescent males have 20 kg more FFM than females.
+These sex-specific changes in body composition during growth account for the substantially higher EE at rest and during physical activity observed in males compared to females of similar total body weight.

 Healing